 - Return Table – returns the whole Table as a result of function defined by the user (UDF)

-Scalar function means, it returns a SINGLE value.
+Scalar function returns SINGLE value.

-Example: How to Create Scalar UDF.
+Example: How to create an UDF

 create function emp_current_votes (employee_id char(6)) returns integer specific emp_curr_votes_int not deterministic language sql return select count(*)from emp_votes where empno = employee_id